 A month after switching from Slack to Discord in a tech startup

 Our product is focused on solving the developers' problems.
 We help them in deploying their applications on the cloud.
-We work with all types of programmers - passionate hobbyists, innovative startup guys, serious enterprise architects but also programming newbies.
-This is why we work with many different kinds of applications and need to be there to answer various community questions.
+We work with all types of programmers - passionate hobbyists, innovative startup guys, serious enterprise architects, and programming newbies.
+This is why we work with many different kinds of applications and need to answer various community questions.

-This all makes it crucial for us to have a tool that allows to communicate flawlessly with our community but also internally within our startup, as all our communication happens online.
+This makes it crucial for us to have a tool that allows communicate flawlessly with our community and internally within our startup, as all our communication happens online.

 What made us switch

-Slack is not a bad tool.
-In fact, there's a reason why it's so popular.
+Slack is not the wrong tool.
+There's a reason why it's so popular.
 But, like all tools, it's not perfect.

 We talk (voice) a lot.
-We think it's important to communicate effectively using our tools, especially when that's the only channel of our verbal communication.
+We think it's essential to communicate effectively using our tools, especially when that's the only verbal communication channel.
 Slack was not doing its job well in this regard.
-Sound, connection issues, and noticeable delay of sound despite decent internet connection made the experience at least not perfect.
-It's not only Slack issue - we tried many other tools, too, and they all often face similar problems.
+Sound, connection issues, and noticeable sound delay despite decent internet connection made the experience not perfect.
+It's not only a Slack issue - we tried many other tools, too, and they all often face similar problems.

 Discord?
-It's a tool for online gamers, isn't it?
+It's a tool for online gamers.
 Maybe, but...
-"On paper" it looked like it could fix all our problems we had with Slack.
-No history limit, focus on great voice communication...
-We decided to ignore the "it's a tool for gamers only' stereotype and took a bold move to give it a try in our organization.
+"On paper" it looked like it could fix all the problems we had with Slack.
+No history limit; focus on excellent voice communication...
+We decided to ignore the "it's a tool for gamers only' stereotype and took a bold move to try it in our organization.
 What's the result?

-What was expected to be better is in fact better
+What was expected to be better is better

-In practice, all promises Discord gave us, in a real day-to-day usage, turned out to be true:
+In practice, all promises Discord gave us, in real day-to-day usage, turned out to be true:

 - Pricing model - we no longer have to pay per user to keep our chat history.
 You could use it, in fact, for free.
-We pay less than 80$ per month now for even better audio quality and HD video calls.
+We spend less than 80$ per month now for even better audio quality and H.D. video calls.
 The price won't change with our growing number of community users.

-- Integrations - we were aware that as a mainly gamers' tool, Discord lacks some of the integrations we used on Slack.
+- Integrations - we were aware that Discord lacks some of the integrations we used on Slack as a mainly gamers' tool.
 Slack has a huge advantage in this space.
-However, thanks to webhooks combined with Zapier, we were able to configure all integrations we had before also Discord.
+However, thanks to webhooks combined with Zapier, we could configure all integrations we had before also Discord.

-- Threaded messages - we were aware of the fact it's missing in Discord, and in fact, it's painful.
+- Threaded messages - we were aware that it's missing in Discord, and in fact, it's painful.
 I do miss it.
-I wish it was there.
+I wish it were there.

-What surprised me from the first second I launched Discord app was the smoothness and responsiveness of the app.
-It runs truly, noticeably, SMOOTHER and FASTER than Slack.
+What surprised me from the first second I launched the Discord app was the smoothness and responsiveness.
+It runs genuinely, noticeably, SMOOTHER and FASTER than Slack.
 Using Slack in comparison to Discord feels like being in a slow mode for me now.
-I completely didn't expect this (in fact I was not aware that Slack was so clunky).
+I ultimately didn't expect this (I was not aware that Slack was so clunky).
 It's simply a pleasure to use Discord.

-Another thing that surprised me is that Discord seems to grow really fast.
-In just a month of our usage, the added noise suppression, which eliminates random noises from your background and an option to turn on the webcam during talks on group channels.
+Another thing that surprised me is that Discord seems to grow fast.
+In just a month of our usage, the added noise suppression eliminates random noises from your background and an option to turn on the webcam during talks on group channels.

-What surprised me negatively the most is very inconvenient upload of very long texts (e.g. application logs).
+What surprised me was a very inconvenient upload of very long texts (e.g., application logs).
 If your copy-paste a very long text, it won't be displayed in the chat in any way - it appears as a text file to download instead.

 My final thoughts after one month of switching to Discord

 I'm selfish.
-I wish Discord would switch focus from gamers to professionals.
-It would be then the perfect tool for any IT organization.
-But for now these are just my dreams - the reality is that Discord is much better for voice conversations.
+I wish Discord would change focus from gamers to professionals.
+It would then be the perfect tool for any I.T. organization.
+But for now, these are my dreams - the reality is that Discord is much better for voice conversations.
 The app works much smoother and feels more responsive & modern.
-Chat is worse due to lack of threaded messages.
+Chat is worse due to the lack of threaded messages.